emmajanedrews/base-template/_posts/2018-04-20-what-can-you-expect-from-the-real-estate-market-this-spring.md

   - Real Estate
   - Market Update
 excerpt: >-
-  As the spring market starts to head up in Edina, we wanted to give you a little update.
+  As the spring market starts to heat up in Edina, we wanted to give you a little update.
 Low inventory still continues to dominate the conversation in our market.
 For first-time homebuyers and other buyers in the $250,000 and under price range, things are very competitive.
 There are multiple offer